 To obtain a domestic violence protective order against your abuser, you must undergo a two- or three-step process.
 You must focus on whether or not you can convince a judge that you continue to be in fear of danger based on an event that occurred and you did not instigate

-Divorce With A Plan is focused on assisting people in creating plans to determine how a protective order protects a family as they transition out of a contentious relationship.
-We are focused on creating futures for families beyond the protective order hearing.
+Divorce With A Plan helps people create strategies for how a protective order can safeguard their family as they move on from a contentious relationship.
+We are dedicated to building futures for families that extend beyond the protective order hearing.

 What Must Be Done?